UmamaQayum/Project1MinQuiz/README.md

 # Project1MinQuiz
-Basic quiz gor beginner in Python
+Basic quiz for beginner in Python